MWatson04/ColumbiaChicagoPortfolio/README.md

-The 3 games I made in for my portfolio are named, "The Endless Fight", "Plant The Tree", and "The Wizards Duel".
-For the files containing each games respective code, they will be prefixed with abbreviated versions of the name of each game.
-"The Endless Fight" code files will be prefixed with "tef", "Plant The Tree" code files will be prefixed with "plt", and the "The Wizards Duel" code file will be prefixed with "twd".
+In the "Plant The Tree" and the "The Endless Fight" folders, there will be 3 files in each that are prefixed with "1", "2", and "3".
-Also, "The Endless Fight" code files will be have a "1" before the prefix, "Plant The Tree" code files will have a 2, and "The Wizards Duel" will have a 3.
-This is to show the code files that I believe best represent my ability as a programmer at the top of the repository file list.
+This is for me to show and put at the top, the code that I believe best represent my ability as a programmer.
+However, you should of course feel free to look through any of the files in any of the folders.